NEC4

 • Resource requirements where stated in the Works Information

 The acceptance clock: Once submitted, the Project Manager has two weeks to accept or reject the programme (clause 31.3).
-If there's no response in two weeks, the programme isn't automatically accepted — but the PM's failure to respond may have consequences for their ability to assess CEs prospectively.
+If no response in two weeks, the programme isn't automatically accepted — but the PM's failure to respond may have consequences for their ability to assess CEs prospectively.
 Track the submission date and chase for a response.

 For a deeper treatment of programme management under NEC4, including what a compliant programme must contain and how it interacts with delay assessments, see the NEC4 programme management guide.